Frequently Asked Questions

 Can the ABSNC verify a certification credential?

 Organizations interested in verifying individual certification credentials should contact the appropriate certification board.
 The ABSNC does not certify practitioners.
-It accredits certification boards that demonstrate adherence to ABSNC's rigorous standards.
+It accredits certification programs that demonstrate adherence to ABSNC's rigorous standards.

 When should an organization consider submitting a letter of intent?